. . . so let’s take a stroll through the isles of the new American division of the Festival of the Unexceptional.

 It’s 2050 and nostalgia for the 2000s and even the 2010s is strong.
 We all know not to talk about 2020 and heaven forbid you mention the Lithium Wars that devastated the world in 2029, but the economy has since bounced back.
 Money is pouring in, people have jobs, and wages have seen meaningful increases after the Glover Bill was passed 8 years ago today.

 Most importantly, people have money to buy the dream cars of their youth.
 However, this is not a normal show.
 The 2050 edition of the American Festival of the Unexceptional celebrates the formerly mundane turned incredibly rare cars of 2000-2020.
-Part one, if you missed it.
+Let’s begin.

 If you would like more posts from the 2050 American Festival of the Unexceptional, let me know.
 They will be announcing the winners tomorrow and I will be sure to cover the judge’s picks for best in show.
-Until next time, memorize the number of rooms in your Caribbean vacation home.
+Until next time, don’t hoard lithium.